Here is a provisional programme for the Spring term. Sessions will be updated as soon as possible.

 - 15 March: KiRSe: Arden of Faversham playreading

 - Monday 19 March: Yanis Varoufakis: Shake the Superflux (Rose Theatre Shakespeare Lecture)

 - 22 March: KiSSiT: Sam Hall (Kingston): Utopia, Determinate Negation: Shakespeare, Cave, Mann and Simone

-- 7 April: Shakespeare and Lacan (Shakespeare at the Temple)
+- 7 April: Lacan and Shakespeare (Shakespeare at the Temple)

 - 21 April: BSA / KiSS Colloquium: Much Ado About Nothing

-All events take place at the Rose Theatre, 24-26 High Street, Kingston-upon-Thames.
-Seminars commence at 18.00 and conferences at 10.00.
+All events take place at the Rose Theatre, 24-26 High Street, Kingston-upon-Thames, unless otherwise stated.
+Seminars usually commence at 18.30 and conferences at 10.00.
 Check back for updates!